-The Clinic undertook this case in 2010, and over the next two and a half years, we filed an emergency petition to list the Coqui Llanero under the Endangered Species Act, a comprehensive Notice of Intent to Sue to the U.S. Army Corps of Engineers, extensive comments on the Corp's draft Environmental Assessment, and multiple other comments and filings.
+We took this case in 2010, and over the next two and a half years, we filed an emergency petition to list the Coqui Llanero under the Endangered Species Act, a comprehensive Notice of Intent to Sue to the U.S. Army Corps of Engineers, extensive comments on the Corp's draft Environmental Assessment, and multiple other comments and filings.

 It is unusual for such significant proposals to be abandoned.
-The unyielding opposition of our clients in Puerto Rico and the Clinic's steady advocacy played a substantial role in influencing the government of Puerto Rico to withdraw this project.
+The unyielding opposition of our clients in Puerto Rico and steady advocacy played a substantial role in influencing the government of Puerto Rico to withdraw this project.

 ESA Notice of Intent to Sue (October 2011)